-Here are a few paint maintenance tips that can help prolong the life of your interior paint job and ultimately save you time and money:
+Here are a few paint maintenance tips that can help extend the life of your new interior paint job and ultimately save you time and money:

 Dealing with Dirt

-Interior paint typically gets dirty in many situations: hand prints around switches and knobs; splashes in kitchens and bathrooms; marks on hallways and corridor; “soot” accumulating above electric lamps and other heat sources.
+Interior paint typically gets dirty as follows: hand prints around switches and knobs; splashes in kitchens and bathrooms; marks on hallways and corridor; “soot” accumulating above electric lamps and other heat sources.
+While changing color is a good reason for repainting, repainting to cover over the dirty paint can generally be avoided or postponed.
 Removing dirt before it accumulates not only improves appearance, it reduces chances of it getting permanently embedded in the paint film.
-While changing color is a good reason for painting, covering over dirty paint is generally not a good reason for repainting.

 Check for dirt periodically; and assume it will be present in and near cooking areas (airborne cooking oil) and at all places at hand height.
 Always initially clean the surface with a mild detergent with a sponge or a soft cloth; resort to harsher cleaners only when necessary, recognizing that alkaline cleaners can dull the sheen or gloss of oil based paint.
 Abrasive cleaner will burnish nearly any paint, and will dull the gloss of satin, semi-gloss and gloss products.
 Washed surfaces should be rinsed thoroughly because residual cleaner can interfere with adhesion of paint applied later.

 Watch for growth of mildew on painted surfaces that tend to be moist; this includes laundry and basement areas, bathrooms and kitchens.
 Mildew should be treated and removed, and never simply painted over.